wha-ha-ha/repo/README.md

 * Update to 1.7.10.
 (Currently version 1.6.4)

+* Need system to hijack left-click as a keybind (items with left click functions currently use onEntitySwing which is bad)

 ###Known Bugs To Be Fixed

 * Gem of Eternal Density working improperly inside Alchemy Bags